5argon/Firestorm/README.md

 Notice `testSecretCheck` method, you can change the password to match what's in your `FirestormConfig`.
 Every time you run each test this cloud function will run 2 times at set up and at tear down.
 (Costing you small amount of money)

-- Put required data in the `FirestormConfig` file including super user details.
-This will allow us to run test without relying on including Firebase Admin API.
 - Since index takes several minutes to create I cannot put it in the test without inconvenience.
 Go create a composite index on collection ID `firestorm-test-collection` with field `a` and `b` as both Ascending.
 Wait until it finishes.
 - Connect to the internet and you should be able to pass all **Edit Mode** test.